 We invest a significant amount of effort on the first two stages.
 With the audience and their journey modelled, defining the right content and tactics becomes much more straightforward.
 Scoring and analytics are also easy to work though as they are based on the same data sets we established for the segmentation.

-The ABM programme is defined as a wheel because the final stage, optimisation, makes use of the data gathered to continually improve the programme.
+The ABM program is defined as a wheel because the final stage, optimisation, makes use of the data gathered to continually improve the programme.
 To help our clients on their ABM journey we’ve developed a maturity model which we can baseline and track to ensure we can extend capabilities to match growth objectives.

 |Account Selection||Modelled account list validated, prioritized, enriched, with lookalikes and segmented|